WebOfTrustInfo/rwot12-cologne/advance-readings/rwot-primer.md

 Please read our [primer on advanced readings](https://github.com/WebOfTrustInfo/rwot11-netherlands/blob/master/topics-and-advance-readings/advanced-paper-primer.md) so that you know what to write and what to read before the workshop!

-## Day Zero: Reviewing the Papers
+## Day One: Topic Paper Night

-Rebooting the Web of Trust starts on the evening prior to the beginning of our four full days of work.
+Rebooting the Web of Trust starts in the early evening prior to our four days of design work, which is usually on Monday, with a Topic Paper Night.
 The goal of that first evening is to review papers, giving everyone a chance to learn more about many of our topics.
-This will occur through Lightning Talks (where people will present their topics to the group, in brief) and a Poster Session (where we'll select around six papers to be presented as posters).

-This first-night topic preview is occurring for the first time at RWOT11, so we're still in process of figuring out how to maximize its effect, and how to help participants to prepare for the evening.
+In recent years we've done this through a Poster Night, where everyone produces a Poster (or possibly just the first page of their paper) about their topic, and then we give everyone an opportunity to review and talk about those posters with their authors.

 Please be sure that you arrive at our host city early enough to participate in this evening event, as it will give you a head start on the whole workshop.

-## Day One: Laying the Foundation
+## Day Two: Laying the Foundation

 The actual "design" part of our design workshop begins on our first full day of work, but you should _not_ expect to write a paper on the first day of RWOT.
-Instead, that's the day where we lay the rest of the foundation for our work.
+Instead, that's the day where we lay the rest of the foundation for our work with what we call "Ideation & Term Formation".
 We'll spend much of the day engaging in group exercises that will get you talking with your colleagues about the topics that interest you.

 This day establishes everything that follows.
 It serves several purposes: